Diagnosing a Meniscus Injury

 To help your doctor achieve a proper diagnosis, he/she will begin with a medical history about you, your current condition and symptoms.
 The intensity of your pain, the how long you have had your symptoms and the limitations you are experiencing.
 Details about what and when it started, and whether or not you have ever had treatments (for this or a similar condition in the past) are very helpful in discovering your injury.

-Common Meniscus Physical Examinations
+Common Physical Examinations for Diagnosing Meniscus Tears

 A physical exam will be performed to determine if you have any signs of a meniscus tear or possibly another knee injury.
 Your doctor will visually assess and palpate (feel) the bones and soft tissue in and around both of your knees to evaluate symmetry and spot any differences.
 This will identify abnormalities such as inflammation, bone deformity, and atrophied muscles.
 He/she will press on the injured side of your knee joint to test for point tenderness and help determine the location of your injury or tear.
 He/she may ask you to complete a series of knee and leg movements such as moving your knee from a straight to bent position (or vice versa), or rotating your knee to see what motions cause pain, weakness, instability and/or grinding, catching, popping or locking.
 Your knee will also be inspected for fluid, swelling and warmth.

-Joint Line Tenderness is simply performed by applying pressure over the meniscus area while you are laying flat on your back.
+A test for joint line tendernessis simply performed by applying pressure over the meniscus area while you are laying flat on your back.
 If pain occurs, the test is considered positive.

-Ege's Test is performed while you are standing and putting weight on your knees.
+An Ege's test is performed while you are standing and putting weight on your knees.
 You begin by standing with your feet 8-10 inches apart.
 To test the lateral meniscus the doctor will ask you to turn your feet and knees in as far as possible; for medial meniscus tests, you turn your feet and legs out fully.
 In the appropriate position, you will then squat down and stand up slowly.
 If you experience pain and/or a clicking sensation (you may even hear it) when your knees are at approximately 90 degrees, the test is considered positive and a meniscus tear is suspected.

 Common Meniscus Tear Diagnostic Tests

-A medical professional will sometimes recommend diagnostic testing to obtain more detailed information, and assess the amount and/or type of damage done to your knee and meniscus.
+A medical professional will often recommend diagnostic testing to obtain more detailed information, and assess the amount and/or type of damage done to your knee and meniscus.
 There are a variety of different tests available to help them analyze the situation; and the recommendation will be dependent on your injury.

-X-rays will provide an image of the overall structure of your knee.
-It is helpful in identifying abnormal bone shapes, fractures, arthritis, and degeneration (wear and tear) within the joint.
+X-rays will provide an image of the overall structure of your knee It is helpful in identifying abnormal bone shapes, fractures, arthritis, and degeneration (wear and tear) within the joint.
 It can identify a discoid meniscus, or loose bones and bone abnormalities that may mimic a torn meniscus.

 CAT scans (or CT - computerized tomography) can be used to provide a 3-dimensional assessment of the bones and soft tissues in and around your knee joint and may be used to identify a meniscus tear.